leegang1990/Data-Visualization-With-Python-Examples/README.md

 # Data-Visualization-With-Python-Examples
-Example codes in Jupyter Notebook based on the IBM Data Visualization With Python Course Assignment
+Example codes in Jupyter Notebook based on Data Visualization With Python.